+The FY 2021 increase in benefits expense was primarily the result of a \$153 thousand, or 14.4% increase in healthcare premiums and a slightly higher calculated implicit subsidy amount.
 The FY 2020 decrease in benefits expense was primarily related to a lower calculated implicit subsidy.
-The FY 2019 increase in benefits expense was primarily the result of a higher implicit subsidy amount.
-Benefits expense for FY 2020, FY 2019 and FY 2018 includes an implicit subsidy of \$261 thousand, \$562 thousand and \$214 thousand, respectively.
+Benefits expense for FY 2021, FY 2020 and FY 2019 includes an implicit subsidy of \$297 thousand, \$261 thousand and \$562 thousand, respectively.